jembi/JeMPI/documentation/architecture.md

 ## JeMPI_AsyncReceiver <a href="#_6om7ih1t1k41" id="_6om7ih1t1k41"></a>

-**Description:** A microservice that sends the content of an uploaded csv file to the JeMPI_ETL service. the content of the csv file will be saved in the kafka topic one line at a time, in other words, each message in the kafka topic will have a record value.
+**Description:** A microservice that sends the content of an uploaded csv file to the JeMPI_ETL service. the JeMPI_AsyncReciever service produces kafka messages where each message has a row from the CSV file uploaded. it will then be saved under a kafka topic.

 The base version of JeMPI supports only 10 columns in the following order **\[for the current version]**: